Last reviewed: 19.11.2025

 These changes will increase the number of employees eligible for SSP and bring forward the point at which payments must begin.

-These reforms will take effect in April 2026.
+These reforms are expected to take effect in April 2026.

 • Make sure your managers are well-equipped and confident to apply your attendance management procedures, including conducting return-to-work interviews.
 Give managers thorough training where needed.